nickdchristian/strato/CLI.md

 * `all`: Run ALL S3 Security checks (Encryption and...
 * `encryption`: Scan ONLY for default encryption...
 * `public-access`: Scan ONLY for public access blocks.
+* `acls`: Scan ONLY for Legacy ACL usage and Log...

 #### `sto s3 security all`